<img src="https://secure.intelligence52.com/795232.png" style="display:none;">

 • Moving from a ‘Time Material’ to a ‘Fixed Unit’ module through the use of working groups

 Quanticate, as a data-focused CRO, believes that there are a lot of advantages to the FSP Model.
 A CRO can provide an optimal solution for supporting clinical development by providing knowledgeable staff and ready-made systems in a cost-effective, efficient manner.
 The FSP is a cost-effective model that remains flexible while allowing access to expertise as required.
-Additionally, CROs are well placed to maximize the use of lower cost locations and can spread the cost of staff growth across several sponsors, minimizing risk and enabling a long-term sustained approach to a sponsor’s continually evolving requirements.
+Additionally, CROs are well placed to maximize the use of lower cost locations and can spread the cost of staff growth across several sponsors, minimising risk and enabling a long-term sustained approach to a sponsor’s continually evolving requirements.